benschw/benschw.github.io/_drafts/safe-json-file-db-in-go.markdown

 ### Job Processor
-Here's the the hub of our database. `ProcessJobs` is run as a goroutine so it just hangs out running in an infinite for loop waiting for work in the form of a `Job`.
-A job's `Run` method is where the work happens: it takes in the database data (all of it! remember, this is never going to be performant, so lets just make things easy on our selves and only operate on our database in its entirety) and returns the updated database data.
+This is the the hub of our database. `ProcessJobs` is run as a goroutine so it just hangs out running in an infinite for loop waiting for work in the form of a `Job`.
+A job's `Run` method is where the work happens: it takes in the database data (all of it! remember, this is never going to be performant, so lets just make things easy on ourselves and only operate on our database in its entirety) and returns the updated database data.
 The Job Processor then writes the modified database model back to disc before moving on to the next job.

 	type Job interface {
 		ExitChan() chan error